-In honor of National Purple Heart Day this August, we sat down this week to talk with two brand-new merchants to the Cratejoy Marketplace, Saltwater & Sand and Bake Eat Love.
-These two businesses, each founded by a military family, go beyond mere products; each subscription box provides an experience to enhance and bring joy to your life, inspired by its founder’s personal experience as a military spouse.
+We sat down to talk with the founders behind a few of our newest veteran-owned businesses to the Cratejoy Marketplace: Saltwater & Sand, Bake Eat Love, and Belladonna Box.
+These three businesses, each founded by a veteran or military spouse, go beyond mere products; each subscription box provides an experience to enhance and bring joy to your life, inspired by its founder’s personal experience.

 You can read their stories below, then learn more about these businesses at their listings.